Introduction to SQL

 Tables

 SQL is a programming language for relational databases.
-The most important, if not the only, data structure, is the table.
-Here is how you make tables in SQL:
+The most important, if not the only, data structure, is the table (sometimes called a relation):

 create table Employee (